itthinx/decent-comments/readme.txt

 == Upgrade Notice ==

-= 1.4.1 =
+= 1.5.0 =
-* This release contains a minor admin appearance improvement, internal API usage adjustments and fixes a PHP warning related to deprecated PHP constructors.
+This release provides an improvement so that comments on one or more post types can be shown.
+Previously, we could only restrict the comments shown to a single post type, now we can use several.